mdx-js/specification/readme.md

 ### Element to component mapping

-It's often be desirable to map React components to their HTML element equivalents, adding more flexibility to many usages of React that might not want a plain HTML element as the output.
+It's often desirable to map React components to their HTML element equivalents, adding more flexibility to many usages of React that might not want a plain HTML element as the output.
 This is useful for component-centric projects.

 ```jsx